Here's a list of my favorite shows of the year, followed by other highlights, a recap of the year and a brief word on each show.

 The Book Of Mormon (the 2010-2011 season)

 Thanks for reading.
 Michael Giltz is the cohost of Showbiz Sandbox, a weekly pop culture podcast that reveals the industry take on entertainment news of the day and features top journalists and opinion makers as guests.
 It's available for free on iTunes.
 Visit Michael Giltz at his website and his daily blog.
 Download his podcast of celebrity interviews and his radio show, also called Popsurfing and also available for free on iTunes.
 Link to him on Netflix and gain access to thousands of ratings and reviews.

-Note: Michael Giltz is provided with free tickets to shows with the understanding that he will be writing a review.
-All productions are in New York City unless otherwise indicated.
+Note: Michael Giltz was provided with free tickets to most shows with the understanding that he would be writing a review or feature.